 The last step of the engineering method is quantitative risk modelling.
 Here, the goal is to create a machine-processable model suitable for runtime inference.
 For this purpose, Bayesian networks (BN) have been selected for SINADRA.
-They combine the advantage of automatically parameterising quantitative parameters of cause-effect chains with machine learning techniques with the advantage to add expert knowledge to the network structure (based on our qualitative risk model).
+An example BN for pedestrian controllability estimation in the context of an automated driving shuttle in university environments is shown in Figure 15.
+BNs combine the advantage of automatically parameterising quantitative parameters of cause-effect chains with machine learning techniques with the advantage to add expert knowledge to the network structure (based on our qualitative risk model).
 The first is necessary to parameterize the risk model for different operational environments and the second is necessary for the verification and validation of the BN, not only on the black box level like with other ML techniques such as Deep Neural Networks but also on the inner network structure.
 The output of this step is a BN capturing the quantitative risk variability of the MRS application in the target operational environment.
 At design time this BN is modelled via the elements of the ODE::BayesianNetwork package.

 The DRA monitor component determines the risk of a behaviour intention in the current situation to inform risk-based decision-making at runtime.
 Therefore, wrong inference potentially leads to safety-critical consequences and, as with every other safety-critical functionality, evidence needs to be provided for why these critical consequences do not occur with defined integrity confidence.
 In Figure 13, this is represented via the safety engineering process at the top.
 The Open Dependability Exchange Metamodel contains respective packages to systematically perform the model-based safety engineering, by identifying causes for risk underestimation and deriving appropriate requirements to mitigate these causes.
 Within the DRA monitor, the two high-level causes for risk underestimation compared to reality.
 The perception issue can be tackled by using redundancy, e.g. sensor fusion, to mitigate critical misclassification.
-The risk model wrong inference can be tackled via the validation and verification of the Bayesian network itself, either via performing extensive testing or by performing expert-based sensitivity analysis on the inner structure of the BN.
+The risk model wrong inference can be tackled via the validation and verification of the

+Bayesian network itself, either via performing extensive testing or by performing expert-based sensitivity analysis on the inner structure of the BN.